jzombie/rust-line-ending/README.md

 ### Apply to lines

-Joins a vector of strings with a specific line ending type.
+Join a vector of strings with the specified line ending.

 ```rust
 use line_ending::LineEnding;